bestHenryJ/antra_projects/Inventory Tracking System.md

 ## how did you deploy application
 - I deployed inventory tracking system in AWS:
  	- User instances deploy on AWS cloudFront CDN
-	- object store in Amazon S3
+	- frontend app in Amazon S3
-	- configue the Kubernetes cluster with docker containers running microservices on Amazon ECS
+	- running microservices on Amazon ECS
-	- API gateway + Route53 to organize restful api
 	- SQS + SNS to manage message transport
 	- Data cached by ElastiCache
+   	- monitor microservice perfermance use cloudwatch
-	- configue database on RDS or DynamoDB.
+	- configue database on RDS.